 The Debt Office sells government securities in regular auctions according to an issuance plan that we announce in advance.
 On this page, we describe the procedure for these auctions, how bids are accepted and how the price (yield) is set.

 The Debt Office strives to have a transparent and clear procedure for the issuance of government securities.
-In the report Central Government Borrowing – Forecast and Analysis, which is published three times per year, we present our plans for future auctions.
+In the report Central Government Borrowing – Forecast and Analysis, which is published two times per year, we present our plans for future auctions.
 The terms of each auction are published a week in advance.

 Prior to each auction, the maturity is set for the securities being issued.
 This decision is based on an internal, more detailed issuance plan.
 Primary dealers and investors can provide their opinions before decisions are finalised, but we normally follow the internal issuance plan.